 (Karl) Gerhard Buetow, born in Berlin 1914, arrived in Port Arthur in 1953 to become CKPR'S first TV and radio Chief engineer.
 Gerhardt's Image Orthicon camera tubes were CBC hand-me-downs with 500 hours used up on them.
 CKPR would add a recommended 500 more, but often, because of the cost, they would be pushed to 700 hours or more.
 It meant that the cameramen had to keep the cameras moving or risk burning a white ghost pattern image around the people or objects on screen.
 Gerhardt retired in 1984 and died on Feb 21, 2008 at the age of 94.
 More on Gerhard Buetow

 The entire CKPR engineering and technology staff: left to right: Jerry Prettigiani, assistant Ellen Bohn, Ken Martunnen, Tom Ross, Manfred Volbracht, Willie Kristiansen, Gerhard Buetow

 Tom's teenaged son David Ross was a fixture around CKPR in the early 60s, an unpaid assistant to his father, minding the transmitter at Inter-City and on Mount Baldy.
 He occasionally operated for the disc jockies.
 He followed in his father's footsteps and became an electronics technician working for Transport Canada until his retirement a few years ago.
 Dave's history note on CKPR

-CKPR bokkeeper the late Ann Polick (later, Mrs. John Lark)
+CKPR bookkeeper the late Ann Polick (Mrs. John Lark)